firoz-ahmad-likhon/great_expectations_example/README.md

 ### Introduction
 This is a sample project to demonstrate the use of `Great Expectations` to validate and document data quality.
 This example uses a sample transaction data set converting to `Pandas` DataFrame and then validate.
+It will automatically generate data documentation in HTML format and store the scanned result to postgres database.

 ### Installation
 To install the project, follow the steps below: